Fgazzelloni/hmsidwR/README.md

-# hmsidwR - Health Metrics and the Spread of Infectious Diseases with R
+# hmsidwR - Health Metrics and the Spread of Infectious Diseases

 <!-- badges: start -->